a2nk3r/weather-app/README.md

 Displays a 5-day weather forecast, where each day shows the high and low temperatures, and an image for sunny/rainy/cloudy/snowy.
+Data is fetched from a real 5-day forecast using the [Open Weather Map](https://openweathermap.org) API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).